-The principal business activities of China Evergrande New Energy Vehicle Group Limited (the "Company") and its subsidiaries (the "Group") include the technology research and development ("R&D") and manufacturing of, and sales services in respect of new energy vehicles (collectively, the "New Energy Vehicle Segment"), as well as the health management businesses including "Internet+" community health management, international hospitals, elderly care and rehabilitation (collectively, the "Health Management Segment").

-New Energy Vehicle Segment
+The principal business activities of China Evergrande New Energy Vehicle Group Limited (the "Company") and its subsidiaries (the "Group") include the technology research and development ("R&D") and manufacturing of, and sales services in respect of new energy vehicles (collectively, the "New Energy Vehicle Segment" or the "Continuing Operations").
+The Group previously also operated in the health management services business, which included the operations of elderly care and rehabilitation centres and various institutions and establishments (collectively, the "Discontinuing Operations held for sale").
+The Group decided to divest such business segment and focus its efforts on the New Energy Vehicle Segment.

-The Group actively responds to the national strategy of building a strong country through science and technology, and forayed into the new energy automobile industry with a huge market scale by forward planning.
+The Company actively responds to the national strategy of building a strong country through science and technology, and forayed into the new energy automobile industry with a huge market scale by forward planning.
 Through the closed loop of technology and data, the Group will create an intelligently connected mobile space of "car and home integration", and establish Hengchi as a world-renowned Chinese automobile brand.